qxf2/hospitals-near-me/README.md

 > 71923 for exactly one option
 > 72055 for multiple options
 > 13210 for the case where the highest rated hospital is not the closest

+# Disclaimer

+This was a internal Qxf2 practice project to learn natural language generation with Python and nothing more.
+If you are interested in using an application like this, you should use the US Government's official [Hospital Search Application](https://www.medicare.gov/hospitalcompare/search.html) and not this repository.